rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 > Most of you have this set up already.

 -   Open VS Code by clicking on the icon in your dock, OR by opening your search `cmd` + `space` and typing `vscode`).
--   Most of you already did this, but if you can't launch VS Code from your terminal yet: open the Command Palette (⇧⌘P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command.
+-   Most of you already did this, but if you can't launch VS Code from your terminal yet: open the Command Palette (⇧⌘P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH.

 ![install shell commands](images/shellcommand.png)